miguelcobain/IP.API/README.md

 All of these are normal instances of `Collection` and you can start using them.
 For example, you can get all the places doing `IP.API.Places.getAll(yourCallback)`.

+These correspond to the Instant Places API's entry points.
+In the future, these entry points will also be retrieved dynamically and will not hardcoded.

 # Downloading or Building IP.API #

 IP.API was developed using [RequireJS](http://requirejs.org/) and consequently using a modular technique called [AMD](http://requirejs.org/docs/whyamd.html).
 You can just download the built file (minified or not).
 If you prefer you can build the library using [r.js](http://requirejs.org/docs/optimization.html).
 The build files are already included in the repository (one for the minified version and another for the debug non-minified version).